dwesterwick/SPTQuestingBots/README.md

 * Player-level ranges for some quests are not reasonable, so bots may do late-game quests at low player levels and vice versa.
 This is because EFT has no minimum level defined for several quest lines.

 **PMC and Player-Scav Spawning System:**
-* If one of the members of a bot group is a straggler, the whole group will wait around for him
 * If there is a lot of PMC action at the beginning of the raid, the rest of the raid will feel dead.
 However, this isn't so different from live Tarkov.
 * If **advanced_eft_bot_count_management=false**, not all PMC's or player Scavs spawn into Streets because too many Scavs spawn into the map first
 * In maps with a high number of max players, Scavs don't always spawn when the game generates them if your **max_alive_bots** setting is high and **advanced_eft_bot_count_management=false**